-Figure 3.5: Homicides and Number of Days with Conflicts per AISP

-Notes: This figure shows the correlation between the number of homicides in the city of Rio de Janeiro and the number of days with conflicts in Rio de Janeiro's slums.
+Figure 3.5: Homicides and Number of Days with Conflicts per AISP correlation between the number of homicides in the city of Rio de Janeiro and the number of days with conflicts in Rio de Janeiro's slums.
 Both measures are aggregated per AISP (the city division used by the police department).
 Each panel indicates a different year.